michelf/php-smartypants/Readme.md

 punctuation HTML entities.

 PHP SmartyPants is a port to PHP of the original SmartyPants written in Perl by John Gruber.
-And the Typographer

 SmartyPants can perform the following transformations: